 It's not all bad news; there are ways to increase conversions without resorting to buying email lists.
 Some evergreen and well-established methods to grow your email lists are:

 When you can reach people with your message at the right time, that helps you sell more.
 Just like a salesperson in a retail store has his finger on his store visitor’s pulse, our advanced tracking enables you to automatically track and reach people at just the right time, with just the right message, tailored to their individual state-of-mind.

 Timing is everything when it comes to selling.
-Just like a good salesman understands his customer’s behavior and knows when to say what, with our advanced tracking feature you can track and reach people at the right moment with tailored messages.
+Just like a good salesman understands his customer’s behavior and knows when to say what, with MailMunch's advanced tracking feature you can track and reach people at the right moment with tailored messages.